Solidarity Prize

 The Solidarity Prize (Nagroda Solidarności) – Polish award for promotion and protection of democracy and civil liberties.
 The prize has been established by the Minister of Foreign Affairs of the Republic of Poland.

+The award was established in 2014 but after 2015 was suspended for several years.
+It was relaunched in 2024 after a change of government in Poland.

 Selection process

 The selection of the laureate is a two-stage process.
 Fifteen nominators, are presenting their candidates.
 Among nominators are Nobel Peace Prize Laureates, Polish minister of foreign affairs: current and former and globally recognized authorities in the field of democracy and human rights.

 Every year 1/3 of nominators is changed.
 The final decision on awarding the prize is made by the chapter of award, which in 2014 has been chaired by Poland's former president Lech Wałęsa.